Non-planarity of Markoff graphs mod p: Euler characteristic and main strategy

 \section{Euler characteristic and main strategy}

 In this section, we prove Lemma~\ref{lem:planar} and Theorem~\ref{thm:euler-char}.
 We begin the proof of Theorem~\ref{thm:main}, assuming the Markoff graph mod $p$ is connected and using Lemma~\ref{lem:counts}.
 We complete the calculations with short cycles in the following sections, and address the possibility of disconnected Markoff graphs in Section~\ref{sec:cage}.
+These arguments prove Theorem~\ref{thm:main} except perhaps for $p=11, 13$.
+In those cases, the graph is shown to be non-planar using Theorem~\ref{thm:7} for $p=11$ or Theorem~\ref{thm:mod4} for $p=13$.

 A planar drawing of a graph divides the plane into connected regions, called faces.
 Euler's formula states that for a connected graph with $V$ vertices and $E$ edges, dividing the plane into $F$ faces,